bchiang7/spotify-profile/README.md

 git push heroku master
 ```

-Hit http://app-name.herokuapp.com/login and it will redirect to http://app-name.herokuapp.com?access_token=XXXXX where XXXXX is a valid access token
+Then add `http://app-name.herokuapp.com/callback` as a Redirect URI in the spotify application settings.
+Go to http://app-name.herokuapp.com/login and it should redirect to http://app-name.herokuapp.com?access_token=XXXXX where XXXXX is a valid access token.